RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-cloud-accounts.md

 in the [Redis Labs management site](https://app.redislabs.com) in the `pending` status.
 This status indicates that the cloud account is being provisioned.

-You can use the "`GET /cloud-accounts/{cloudAccountId}`" API operation to continue tracking the created cloud account until it reaches the `active` state.
+You can use the `GET /cloud-accounts/{cloudAccountId}` API operation to track the created cloud account until it changes to the `active` state.